gabeklein/expressive-mvc/README.md

 #### `use(Type, callback?)`

-Import another instruction, `use` and pass it a Model to attach an instance.
+Import another instruction, `use` and pass it a Model to attach a child-instance upon creation.

 ```js
 import Model, { use } from "@expressive/mvc";